Ah, the art of the quip. Many opponents have fallen due to the judicious placement of a well-constructed turn of phrase.

 Some people feel that a quip is a sign of disrespect or disregard.
 This is not necessarily the case.
 I mean it is possible that a person quip out of these emotions but it is just as likely that they are only being playful.
 There is nothing wrong with some quick wit as a matter of fact many relationships not only survive in the midst of the action but seem to thrive on the feedback of others.

-Let’s face it, some professions lend themselves to being the butt of a quip, such as car accidents attorneys or perhaps just attorneys / lawyers in general.
+Let’s face it, some professions lend themselves to being the butt of a quip, such as maritime attorneys or perhaps just attorneys / lawyers in general.
+Living in Lafayette, LA, I’m very familiar with at least one maritime attorney based in Lafayette who serves the workers at the waterfront.
 Sure it’s pretty easy to put lawyers down, but the fact of the matter is that they can also be very helpful.
-When I was in a serious car accident, it was my car accident lawyer who made sure that I received the compensation I needed / deserved considering that the other driver was DUI.
-During all the days I was out of work, fretting about money, undergoing weeks of rehab, my lawyer was out there dealing with the insurance companies and finally filing papers for a trial.
-We settled out of court.
-It’s true the lawyer took his fee of 35% of my settlement which I am sure some people would make a quip or two about, but at the end of the day he was worth every penny and I thanked him with much gratitude.
-I still might make a quip about lawyers, but in the back of my head I acknowledge my appreciation for the hard work my lawyer put in to help me out.
+If you’re ever in a offshore rig or vessel accident, it could be your lawyer who made sure you received the compensation you needed / deserved.
+During all the days you are out of work, fretting about money, undergoing weeks of rehab, your lawyer will be the one that’s out there dealing with the insurance companies and finally filing papers for a trial.
+You probably want to out of court – it’s faster than a trial.
+It’s true the lawyer takes his fee of 35% of your settlement which I am sure some people would make a quip or two about, but at the end of the day he will be worth every penny and you’ll be grateful you found him/her.
+I still might make a quip about lawyers, but in the back of my head I acknowledge my appreciation for the hard work lawyers put in to help us out.